2021 Events and Achievements

 Lori Sackler, BID President and Founder

-Provide a brief overview of Bergen Indivisible, its mission and relationship to National Indivisible and the purpose of the evening.
-She will also introduce the speakers and serve as the evening’s moderator.
+Provided a brief overview of Bergen Indivisible, its mission and relationship to National Indivisible and the purpose of the evening.
+She also introduced the speakers and served as the evening’s moderator.

-The evening will conclude with an open Q&A session moderated by
+The evening concluded with an open Q&A session moderated by Lori Sackler.

 Bergen Indivisible For Democracy Hosts "Meet and Greet"